 If this parameter is set, for each item in the list, ABF tries to read a gradient and a sampling files named <inputPrefix>.grad and <inputPrefix>.count.
 This is done at startup and sets the initial state of the ABF algorithm.
 The data from all provided files is combined appropriately.
 Also, the grid definition (min and max values, width) need not be the same that for the current run.
 This command is useful to piece together data from simulations in different regions of collective variable space, or change the colvar boundary values and widths.
 Note that it is not recommended to use it to switch to a smaller width, as that will leave some bins empty in the finer data grid.
-This option is NOT compatible with reading the data from a restart file (input keyword of the fix ID group-ID colvars command).
+This option is NOT compatible with reading the data from a restart file (cv load command).